Peter Gabriel (1980 album): Recording and production

 Lillywhite explained: Gabriel "didn't want to use cymbals and I had been really experimenting with this ambience thing which actually started with [drummer] Kenny Morris with the first [Siouxsie and the] Banshees' album.
 When you listen, you can hear elements of this gated room sound, big compressed room sound that I did on the Banshees".
-"Padgham was my engineer when we did the Peter Gabriel album [...] but I had been pushing and experimenting before with that like the Psychedelic Furs", on "Sister Europe", [...] "all done before the Peter Gabriel album".
+"Padgham was my engineer when we did the Peter Gabriel album [...] but I had been pushing and experimenting before with, like the Psychedelic Furs", on "Sister Europe", [...] "all done before the Peter Gabriel album".
 So significant and influential was the sound that it has been claimed by Gabriel, Padgham, Collins, and Lillywhite.
 It was cited by Public Image Ltd as an influence on the sound of their third studio album The Flowers of Romance (1981), whose engineer, Nick Launay, was in turn employed by Collins to assist with his debut studio album, Face Value (1981).

-Paul Weller, who was recording with his band the Jam in a nearby studio, contributed guitar to "And Through the Wire".
-Gabriel believed Weller's intense guitar style was ideal for the track.

-The album was Gabriel's first and only release for Mercury Records in the United States, having been rejected by Atlantic Records, which had handled US distribution for Gabriel's first two solo studio albums and his last two studio albums with Genesis.
-Upon hearing mixes of session tapes in early 1980, Atlantic A&R executive John Kalodner deemed the album not commercial enough for release, and recommended Atlantic drop Gabriel from its roster.

-"Atlantic Records didn't want to put it out at all", Gabriel told Mark Blake.
-"Ahmet Ertegun said, 'What do people in America care about this guy in South Africa?' and 'Has Peter been in a mental hospital?' because there was this very weird track called 'Lead a Normal Life'.
-They thought I'd had a breakdown and recorded a piece of crap ...
-I thought I'd really found myself on that record, and then someone just squashes it.
-I went through some primordial rejection issues."
+The album was also one of the first to use the Fairlight CMI sampling synthesizer: it provides subtle sampled sounds on the album, such as those audible on "Start".